tzachbon/css-webpack-plugin-example/README.md

 > If you are here just for the implementation, skip to part 3.

+> Disclaimer - This is not a production-ready plugin.
+If you want to check out one, you can see the one that my team and I are working on [Stylable](https://stylable.io/)

 ## Development

 This project is written as yarn workspace with typescript and has 2 main packages: